 During his speech, Professor Neil Humphrey spoke about Mentally Healthy Schools said, “50% of lifetime mental health issues begin before the age of 14 and that children from deprived areas are 4.5 times more likely to develop a mental health issue“.

-Speaking at the Symposium today, Duchess discussed her ambition to support efforts to give every child the best possible start in life.
-Kate announced her plans to create a long-term collaboration between experts and organizations to raise awareness of perinatal, maternal and infant mental health, as well as the need to support parents, families and teachers.
-The Duchess said “I really feel so passionately about the importance of early intervention… providing children in their earliest years with social and emotional security builds strong foundations which last a lifetime”.
+Speaking at the Symposium today, The Duchess of Cambridge discussed her ambition to support efforts to give every child the best possible start in life.
+Catherine announced her plans to create a long-term collaboration between experts and organizations to raise awareness of perinatal, maternal, and infant mental health, as well as the need to support parents, families, and teachers.
+The Duchess of Cambridge said, “I really feel so passionately about the importance of early intervention… providing children in their earliest years with social and emotional security builds strong foundations which last a lifetime“.

-Duchess speech today was exemplary as it shown the research Kate has done on the topic and how passionate she is about mental health issues.
+The Duchess of Cambridge’s speech today was exemplary as it showed the research Catherine has done on the topic and how passionate she is about mental health issues.

-Moving towards today’s sartorial details almost 9 months pregnant Kate looked radiant in a vibrant Mint green bespoke Jenny Packham number.
+Moving towards today’s sartorial details almost 9 months pregnant Catherine looked radiant in a vibrant Mint green bespoke Jenny Packham number.

-She was wearing a mint green coat and matching dress.
+She was wearing a mint green coat and a matching dress.
 The coat features a bow detailing at the collar.
-The colour was suitable to welcome the spring.
+The color was suitable to welcome the spring.

-Duchess paired the outfit with her trusty praline Gianvito Rossi 85 pumps.
-As many of you must have noticed this pair is similar to her other Rossi pumps but with a less heels.
+The Duchess of Cambridge paired the outfit with her trusty praline Gianvito Rossi 85 pumps.
+As many of you must have noticed this pair is similar to her other Rossi pumps but with lower heels.

-Kate carried her Loeffler Randall ‘Tab’ clutch.
+She carried her Loeffler Randall ‘Tab’ clutch.
 Handcrafted from lizard-effect leather in a soft blush hue the bag is described as “Perfect for day or night, this design opens to a surprisingly spacious twill-lined interior complete with a zipped pocket for smaller items.”
-It’s available in several colours at ShopBop.
+It’s available in several colors at ShopBop.

-Kiki McDonough green amethyst and diamond cushion cut earrings finished today’s glowing look.
+Kiki McDonough’s green amethyst and diamond cushion cut earrings finished today’s glowing look.

-We will see Kate with Duke of Cambridge tomorrow when they will meet athletes supported by SportsAid, some of whom aim to compete in the 2022 Commonwealth Games, and help to prepare a Commonwealth Big Lunch at St Luke’s Trust
+We will see The Duchess with Duke of Cambridge tomorrow when they will meet athletes supported by SportsAid, some of whom aim to compete in the 2022 Commonwealth Games, and help to prepare a Commonwealth Big Lunch at St Luke’s Trust